 Good work if you can get it

 I know what you're thinking: Who wouldn't want a portfolio filled with stocks like that?
 And you're right.
-That's precisely the problem with trying to beat the pros with well-known, large-cap stocks -- if they're really all that, they're going to cost you.
+That's why you'll never beat the pros with familiar names like those now -- if they're really all that, they're going to cost you.

 So what are you going to do?
 Take a chance on some fly-by-night outfit?
 Good point.
 But notice I said well-known stocks -- not companies.
 There's a difference.
-After all, I knew the ticker symbol for eBay
+For example, big retailers like Lowe's and TJX

 How to get rolling